-AUSTRALIA Subject to an insurer meeting, its ongoing Australian prudential obligations and controls (as stipulated by APRA), there is no "per se" restriction on an insurer investing in an on-shore start-up.
-The Commonwealth Insurance Acquisitions and Takeovers Act 1991 regulate s acquisitions and takeovers of general and life insurance companies.
-Its aim is to protect the public interest.
-In particular, it regulates the parties allowed to take control of insurance companies, and regulates the concentration of economic power in the insurance industry or financial system.
-The relevant minister considers takeover proposals and may make a temporary or permanent restraining order, or a divestment order.
-1 CHINA Aside from the restrictions mentioned above, an insurance company must ensure the following: • The value of its equity investment in one entity must not exceed 30% of its net asset value.
-The total value of its equity investment must not exceed its net asset value.
-The total value of the equity investments it has made via direct equity investment and via equity investment funds does not exceed 10% of its total asset as of the most recent calendar quarter.
+CHINA There are no specific statutory restrictions on investing in an onshore start-up.
+Insurers should, however, observe the relevant regulations on insurance fund utilization especially equity investment related regulations in making its investments.
 HONG KONG There are no specific statutory restrictions on investing in an onshore start-up.
-Insurers should, however, observe the Guideline on Asset Management by Authorised Insurers in making its investments.
-INDONESIA Subject to meeting risk-based capital requirements, an insurer cannot invest more than 10% of its total investments with affiliated entities and not more than 20% of its total investments in an unaffiliated group.
+Insurers should, however, observe the Guideline on Asset Management (GL13) by Authorised Insurers in making its investments.
+Insurers should also comply with the Guideline on Enterprise Risk Management (GL21) in considering, monitoring and controlling the investment risks associated with investing in onshore start-ups.
+INDONESIA Subject to meeting risk-based capital requirements, an insurer cannot invest more than 10% of its total equity and subordinated loans per account (e.g., general account and sub-fund) with affiliated entities and not more than 25% of its total investments in an unaffiliated group (excluding investment in sub-fund assets).
 Foreign investment restrictions may also apply as to what percentage a foreign-owned insurer can hold in a start-up (depending on the activities of that start-up).
 The business justification test set out above applies as well.

-JAPAN An insurance company can only have subsidiaries or affiliated companies, which engage in specific businesses, listed under the Insurance Business Act (" Act No. 105 of 7 June 1995 ") (IBA).
+An insurance company can only have subsidiaries or affiliated companies, which engage in specific businesses, listed under the Insurance Business Act ("Act No. 105 of 7 June 1995", as amended) (IBA).
 Amendments to the Banking Act, which relax restrictions on the scope of business and will facilitate banks' investment in fintech companies subject to the approval of the Financial Services Agency (FSA), became effective in April 2017.
 A similar relaxation of the IBA is expected.
-An insurance company needs to obtain approval from the FSA when it acquires a subsidiary engaging in any specific businesses listed under the IBA.
-In principle, an insurance company and its subsidiaries in aggregate cannot acquire more than 10% of shares in onshore companies engaging in businesses not listed under the IBA.
-The aggregate amount of investment of shares and other form of investments or activities that provide credit listed under the Ordinance for Enforcement of the Insurance Business Act to be made to a specific person by an insurance company and its subsidiaries and affiliated companies in aggregate must not exceed 10% of the total assets of the insurance company and its subsidiaries and affiliated companies the FSA approves.
+An insurance company needs to obtain approval from the FSA when it acquires a subsidiary engaging in such specific businesses.
+JAPAN In principle, an insurance company and its subsidiaries in aggregate cannot acquire more than 10% of shares in onshore companies engaging in businesses not listed under the IBA.
+The aggregate amount of investment of shares and other form of investments or activities that provide credit listed under the Ordinance for Enforcement of the Insurance Business Act to be made to a specific person by an insurance company and its subsidiaries and affiliated companies unless the FSA approves.
 This restriction does not apply in the case where an insurance company invests in shares in its subsidiary, which is an insurance company or holding company of which main subsidiaries are insurance companies.
-The investment is likely to attract a capital charge under the Risk-Based Capital Framework ("RBC Framework"), and such investment may be approved by BNM subject to specific conditions.
-PHILIPPINES Investment in an onshore insurtech start-up is subject to the general restriction that the total investment must not exceed 20% of the net worth of the insurer or 20% of the paid-up capital of the insurtech start-up.
-SINGAPORE A licensed insurer established or incorporated in Singapore must obtain the prior approval of MAS before obtaining a major stake in a corporation, which includes an onshore insurtech start-up (as well as other offshore corporations).
-A "major stake" means: (i) beneficial interest exceeding 10% of the total number of issued shares in the start-up; (ii) control of more than 10% of the voting power in the start-up; or (iii) any interest where the directors of the start-up are accustomed or required to act in accordance with the instructions of the licensed insurer.
-The insurer will also be required to comply with any existing license conditions imposed by MAS when seeking to invest in an insurtech start-up, and ensure that any investment will not breach the license conditions.
+The investment is likely to attract a capital charge under the Risk-Based Capital Framework ("RBC Framework"), and such investment may be subject to the prior approval of BNM (which may have conditions attached to it).
+MALAYSIA Philippines Investment in an onshore insurtech start-up is subject to the general restriction that the total investment must not exceed 20% of the net worth of the insurer or 20% of the paid-up capital of the insurtech start-up.